Activist log some time in July in a hot summer. Independence day means different things to

 Others in the crowd called out for us to recite the Fourth Amendment.

-Times UP! danced to the Clash, we rode and joined the Restore the Fourth Rally.
+Finishing the ride and the Restore the Fourth Rally,

 July 6